Coronavirus disease (COVID-19) in China

 If, before you reach your destination, you have fever, cough or difficulty breathing, clean your hands and put on the mask provided to you at the airport.
 If you are in the air, immediately tell a crew member about your symptoms.
 If you are on the ground, immediately call the public health authority in the province or territory where you are located.

-You are also asked to limit your contact with others for 14 days after the day you left the province of Hubei, China.
+You are also asked to limit your contact with others for 14 days starting the day you began your journey to Canada.

 To limit contact with others: